 What is ranch dressing made of?

-Blanched almonds and hemp seeds
+A homemade ranch dressing with blanched almonds and hemp seeds

-Depending on your blender, you can start by adding less water and adjusting the quantity as you blend, to achieve your desired thickness.
+Depending on your blender, you can start by adding less water and adjusting the quantity as you blend to achieve your desired thickness.

 Cauliflower Salad with Homemade Dairy-Free Ranch Dressing

 And try this salad I just made today: 1/2 al dente boiled or steamed cauliflower, cut in small pieces; 1/2 cup pressure cooked chickpeas (can be replaced with sweet potato); 1 carrot, grated or cut in ribbons, one generous handful of parsley, chopped; kalamata olives, as much as your heart desires; and a 4-5 tablespoons of ranch dressing.
 Add more lime or lemon, apple cider vinegar, extra virgin olive oil, salt, and pepper, all to your taste.
 If you wish, you can also mix in some greens, such as arugula.